peppyheppy/janrain-rails/README.md

 # TODO:

-outside in/ front to back
+Outside in/ front to back

   * setup artiface, rails app
   * create user from oauth request
   * login user from oauth request
   * update user from oauth request
   * create the authenticated!
     ** setup the authenticated case
     ** setup not authenticated case
   * create the require_admin
     ** setup the authenticated case
     ** setup the not authenticated case
   * create configuration for capture
   * create url helpers
   * create create the sign out case